 - Easy Apple, Pear, and Blackberry Crumble

-Sweetened fruit is stewed under batter or dumplings, typically on the stovetop in a cast iron skillet.
+Grunts are sweetened fruit stewed under a topping of batter or dumplings, typically on the stovetop in a cast iron skillet.
 The odd name might refer to the guttural sound the fruit makes as steam escapes through the thick topping.
-Commonly found in New England and Canada’s Maritime provinces, grunts and slumps (see below) are thought to be the closest early British colonials could come to recreating their traditional steamed puddings.
+Commonly found in New England and Canada’s Maritime provinces, grunts and slumps (see below) are thought to be the closest early British colonials could come to recreating the traditional steamed puddings of their homeland.

-Similar to a grunt, but often called a slump in some regions because of how the batter or dumplings collapse while cooking.
+Slumps are similar to grunts, but some regions call them slumps because of how the batter or dumplings collapse while cooking.

-This dessert is all about batter topped with fruit.
+For this kind of cobbler, you pour the batter into the pan first and then you top it with fruit.
 As it bakes, the batter rises around the fruit to form a cake with an uneven, or buckled, surface.
-Buckles are often topped with streusel-like crumbs or nuts.
+Watch Chef John as he makes a traditional blackberry buckle.

-One of the first documented apple desserts in the United States, this colonial hit remains a nostalgic favorite, especially in autumn apple season.
+One of the first documented apple desserts in the United States, this colonial hit remains a nostalgic favorite, especially during apple season.
 Theories abound as to the origin of its name, but none are conclusive.
-A typical Brown Betty is made with apples layered between a mixture of sweetened bread crumbs, butter, and brown sugar, which is then baked until the fruit is tender and the crumb topping becomes crispy.
+You make a typical Brown Betty with apples layered between a mixture of sweetened bread crumbs, butter, and brown sugar.

-Baked with a batter topping that is broken and tucked down into the fruit while it cooks.
+You’ll bake this homey, rustic fruit dessert with a batter topping that is sometimes broken and tucked down into the fruit while it cooks.
 The name is thought to come from its unadorned, or dowdy, presentation.